IB International Baccalaureate

 Compulsory subjects within the PYP include:

-1. Languages: Education is taught in both mother tongue and foreign language.
-From the age of 7, pupils have the opportunity to choose an additional language.
-For example, pupils can choose:
+Education is provided in both the mother tongue and a foreign language.
+From the age of 7, students can choose an additional language.
+Options include:

-• A bilingual program in which one of the languages used in instruction may be the pupil’s first language.
+• Bilingual Program: Instruction in two languages, one of which may be the student’s first language.

-• A program that provides support for students who are less proficient in the language(s) of instruction along with additional support in the student’s native language.
+• Supportive Program: Extra help for students less proficient in the language(s) of instruction, with additional support in their native language.

 2. Math